DisCO: Portrait Distortion Correction with Perspective-Aware 3D GANs: Introduction

+Existing efforts automatically correct portrait perspective distortions~\cite{beeler2010high,bryan2012perspective,burgos2014distance} often involving reconstruction-based warping~\cite{fried2016perspective} and learning-based warping~\cite{Zhao-2019-ICCV,nagano2019deep}.
+However, these methods rely on estimating a 2D flow map to warp the image, leading to incorrect face shapes after correction, as shown in \figref{traditional_cropping}(a).
+Moreover, they cannot generate disoccluded pixels, such as ears and hairs, which may be revealed in the background.
+Additionally, the warping-based method cannot render the background with the same camera parameters, causing misalignment between the face and body.

+Our proposed solution to correct portrait perspective distortion is \emph{3D GAN inversion}, building on the effectiveness of 3D GANs~\cite{niemeyer2021giraffe,zhou2021cips,chan2021pi,or2022stylesdf,chan2022efficient,sun2022ide,deng2022gram}.
+This approach optimizes facial latent code, camera pose, and focal length to estimate facial geometry and camera-to-face distances.
+However, optimizing these parameters from a single distorted face is challenging, and existing GAN inversion methods like PTI~\cite{Roich-2021-TOG-PTI} fail to provide accurate results when applied to 3D GANs.
+To address this issue, we propose four designs: (1) closeup camera-to-face distance initialization, (2) separate optimization of face and camera parameters, (3) reparameterizations, and (4) landmark and geometric constraints.
+We also incorporate a workflow to handle full images rather than cropped faces.
+Our method can correct perspective distortion by adjusting the camera-to-face distance (as shown in the second row of~\figref{teaser}) and applying special visual effects such as dolly-zoom by adjusting camera parameters.

-We make the following contributions: \begin{itemize} \item We present a pipeline for portrait distortion correction using perspective-aware 3D GAN inversion. \item We explore several design choices to avoid the optimization falling into sub-optimal solutions. \item We establish a quantitative evaluation protocol for portrait perspective distortion correction.
-The protocol will benefit future research. \end{itemize}
+We make the following contributions: \begin{itemize} \item We propose a pipeline for correcting portrait distortion using perspective-aware 3D GAN inversion.
+Our pipeline integrates GAN inversion for the face region and a workflow to achieve camera-consistent full-image manipulation, avoiding inharmonious composition between the face and body.
+This enables various visual effects, including dolly-zoom videos. \item We explore several design choices to avoid the optimization falling into sub-optimal solutions, including better initialization, separate optimization of face and camera parameters, reparameterizations, and geometric loss. \item We establish a comprehensive evaluation for portrait perspective distortion correction, including quantitative, qualitative, full-image, and video evaluation, which will benefit future research in this area. \end{itemize}